meanna/ThaiLMCUT/README.md

     Tokenizer_2022-05-03_18.53.26.pth.tar  (model weights)
     tokenizer_result.csv    (a log file in csv, for collecting experiment results)
     ```

-- Use `--over_write 1` if you want to replace the loaded model with the trained model.
-- With `--over_write 0` it will save the trained model as a separate model.

 - For more detail about other arguments, see `train/Tokenizer.py` and `train/LanguageModel.py`